-The Graduate School of Arts and Sciences' Dean's Cabinet aims to support the Dean, help build bridges between alumni and current students, and partner with GSAS to build support and recognition of GSAS within its alumni community and the larger Brandeis community.
-The cabinet of alumni launched in February 2022.
+The Graduate School of Arts and Sciences' Dean's Cabinet aims to support the Dean, help build bridges between alums and current students, and partner with GSAS to build support and recognition of GSAS within its alum community and the larger Brandeis community.
+The cabinet of alums launched in February 2022.

 Ari holds a BA, MA, and PhD in Computer Science from Brandeis.
 Ari Bader-Natal designs, builds, and operates digital learning venues that help people access new opportunities and create new futures.
 Ari is the co-founder and CTO of Sparkwise, where he is developing an online platform that automates group learning simulations for teams.
 Prior to Sparkwise, he helped build and launch two new institutions — Calbright College (in the California Community Colleges system) and Minerva University — serving as the CTO at Calbright and the Chief Learning Scientist at Minerva.
 Ari is the first inventor on seven U.S. patents and a contributing author of “Building the Intentional University” (MIT Press, 2017).

 Ralph Cohen received his PhD in Mathematics from Brandeis in 1978.
 He has spent most of his career at Stanford University where he is now Emeritus Barbara Kimball Browning Professor in the School of Humanities and Sciences.
 Ralph has published many research papers on algebraic and differential topology and received the International research award and the Presidential Young Investigator Award from the National Science Foundation.
 He has also served as Director of the Mathematics Research Center at Stanford, and as Senior Associate Dean for the Natural Sciences, School of Humanities and Sciences.